Nonperturbative correlation functions from homotopy algebras: New formula for correlation functions

 with

 When the solution $\Phi_\ast^{(0)}$ satisfies the full equations of motion, we have

 It then follows from~\eqref{Phi^(0)-coderivation} that

 In this case, ${\bf P}$ in~\eqref{new-P} therefore reduces to ${\bf P}^{(0)}$ in~\eqref{free-P}.
 What is the interpretation of ${\bf P}$ in~\eqref{new-P} when the solution $\Phi_\ast^{(0)}$ does not solve the full equations of motion?
-First, we can show that
+First, we can show the relation

 so that ${\bf P}$ can be written in the form